uym2/TreeShrink/README.md

  python treeshrink.py -i test_data/mm10.trees -q "0.03 0.07" -d test_data/mm10_kshrink_multi
  ```

- The program will generate the folder test_data/mm10_kshrink_mulity/ inside which there are two sets of shrinked trees and removing sets at alpha = 0.03 and alpha = 0.07.
+ The program will generate the folder test_data/mm10_kshrink_mulity/ inside which there are two sets of shrunk trees and removing sets at alpha = 0.03 and alpha = 0.07.

  The default mode of TreeShrink is "per-species", which is designed to find outliers for a collection of phylogenetic trees.
 In this mode, the statistical tests are performed for each species.
-We reccommend switching to the "all-genes" mode if there are rare species in the dataset.
+We recommend switching to the "all-genes" mode if there are rare species in the dataset.
 Besides, if the input trees are not phylogenetically dependent, one should use the "per-gene" mode instead.
 Use ```-m``` to change the mode.

 ```bash
 python treeshrink.py -i test_data/mm10.trees -m per-gene